 - Successfully pass a criminal history and background check.

 - Reliable means of transportation required.

 - Up to five excused absences are permitted within the program year.

 Please email cover letter, résumé and list of three professional references to Alex Pualani at firstname.lastname@example.org with the subject line “YAMA TEACHING ARTIST SEARCH.”

 Teaching interviews and auditions will be scheduled individually after applications have been reviewed.
 Interviews and auditions will take place in Yakima, WA.
 Skype interviews and auditions may be scheduled if traveling to Yakima poses significant financial hardship.

 Only qualified applicants will be contacted.
 No phone calls please.
 Qualified candidates not hired for open positions may be added to the roster of substitute teachers.

-Yakima Music en Acción (YAMA) is a subsidiary affiliate of the Yakima Symphony Orchestra, run in partnership with the Yakima School District.
-It is the policy of both organizations to provide equal opportunities without regard to race, sex, color, religion, national origin, gender identification, sexual orientation, age, veteran status, pregnancy, current or future military status, physical or mental disability, marital or familial status, or any other status protected by the law.
+Yakima Music en Acción (YAMA) is run in partnership with the Yakima Symphony Orchestra and Yakima School District.
+It is the policy of all organizations to provide equal opportunities without regard to race, sex, color, religion, national origin, gender identification, sexual orientation, age, veteran status, pregnancy, current or future military status, physical or mental disability, marital or familial status, or any other status protected by the law.